 Cutting your underlay with scissors if the roll is thin; otherwise, it’s best to use a knife and a straight edge for a precision cut.

-Step 4 – Lay down your underlay for vinyl flooring
+Step 4 – Lay Underlay

 Lay your underlay on top of the vapour barrier or directly over the subfloor if there are no moisture concerns.
 The best way to do this depends on the manufacturer’s directions.

-Some experts recommend laying only a few underlay strips and then fitting your vinyl over the top before switching back to laying underlay once the first few strips are almost covered.
+Some experts recommend laying only a few underlay strips and fitting your vinyl over the top before switching back to laying underlay once the first few strips are almost covered.

 Underlay is vital for protecting against moisture, reducing sound transfer and improving comfort.